pauldwhitman/uaegoldenvisa/README.md

 PRO or you (through ICA website).

 ### Input
+Stage 2 needs to complete.

 ### Output
+You will receive an _Entry Permit_ PDF file.

 ### Cost
 | Fees Description | Amount (AED) | VAT Amount (AED) 5% | Total with VAT |